 Salmonella spp. appear as red colonies with black centers.
 Lysine-positive organisms appear red.
 Shigella spp. also appear red.
 Other lysine-negative fermenters, such as E. coli , Citrobacter and Proteus spp. appear yellow.
 Consult listed references for the identification of colony morphology and further biochemical tests required for identification.
 (1-3,5)

-It is recommended that biochemical and/or serological tests be performed on colonies from pure culture for complete identification, as some species of Salmonella may form red colonies without a black center, which resemble Shigella colonies.
+Some species of Salmonella may form red colonies without a black center, which resemble Shigella colonies.
 In addition, a few species of Shigella ferment lactose, and Salmonella that fail to decarboxylate lysine would not be detected on this medium.

 Processing delays of over 2-3 hours of unpreserved stool specimens greatly jeopardizes the recovery of many enteric pathogens, as these organisms are very susceptible to the acidic changes that occur with a temperature drop of the feces.